-The Plan establishes claims' liabilities based on estimates of the ultimate cost of claims (including future claim adjustment expenses) which have been reported but not settled, and of claims which have been incurred but not reported.
-The length of time for which such costs must be estimated varies depending on the nature of the case.
-Estimated amounts of reinsurance recoverable on unpaid claims are deducted from the liability for unpaid claims.
+The Plan establishes claims liabilities based on estimates of the ultimate cost of the claims (including future claim adjustment expenses) that have been reported, but not settled, and of claims that have been incurred but not reported.
 Because actual claims costs depend on such complex factors as inflation, changes in doctrines of legal liability, and damage awards, the process used in computing claims' liabilities does not necessarily result in an exact amount.
 Claims' liabilities are recomputed periodically using a variety of actuarial and statistical techniques to produce current estimates which reflect recent settlements, claim frequency, and other economic and social factors.
 A provision for inflation in the calculation of estimated future claims costs is implicit in the calculation because reliance is placed both on actual historical data which reflect past inflation and on other factors which are considered to be appropriate modifiers of past experience.
 Adjustments to claims' liabilities are charged or credited to expense in the periods in which they are made.